OpenTermsArchive/contrib-versions/Twitpic/Privacy Policy.md

 Archive of Previous Privacy Policies

-**1** **The many sides of you.** Let your identify run free.
+**1** **The many sides of you.** Let your imagination run free.
 Explore your interests with a number of different identities.
 **2** **Hello, World.** Your profile information is displayed under your photo and username on your profile page.
-**3** **Keep a low profile.** Friend want to tag you in a photo?
+**3** **Keep a low profile.** Friends want to tag you in a photo?
 Lucky you.
 If you're not into that sort of thing, you can always change your settings.
 **4 Spam stinks.** We scan your Direct Messages to try and prevent spam for you and our service.
 **5 Just like email.** Only send Direct Messages to people you trust.
 Remember, even though someone can’t Retweet your Direct Messages, they still have a copy of your message.
 **6 Approved by you.** We use your payment information to process transactions you’ve approved and for fraud detection.